locmai1/dinder/README.md

 If the command did not error out, you can now `cd` to a folder named `dinder`.

-### Environment Variables

-We will need credentials to connect with MongoDB.
-It is bad security practice to commit these credentials to the codebase.
-Create a `.env` directly under the root directory; this file does not already exist, but there is a `.env-example` for you to copy over.

 ### Running The Application

 On terminal inside your `dinder` directory, type:

 1. `npm install` to install all the necessary packages to run the application,
-2. `npm run start` to start development server.
+2. `npm run dev` to start development server.

 If the commands did not error out, then congrats!
-You've successfully started the server and are ready to make some changes.
-You can visit `http://localhost:3000/` to view the website.
+You've successfully started the application and are ready to make some changes.
+You can visit `http://localhost:3000/` to view the website and `http://localhost:3001/` to access the server.

 ## Development